jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 ## Set up your hardware

+If no instance of a JACK server is running, one is normally started automatically.

+Jamulus will attach to a running JACK instance by name, using the `JACK_DEFAULT_SERVER` environment variable or `default` if the variable is not set.

 If your distribution uses JACK as the sound server, check out [how to configure JACK with QjackCtl](Installation-for-Linux#configure-jack-with-qjackctl).

 If your distribution uses PipeWire by default, check out the section on [configuring PipeWire](Installation-for-Linux#configure-pipewire).